mooffie/mc/src/lua/doc/guide/15-samples.md

     -- Enable "modeline" support for the editor. require('samples.editbox.modeline')

-  Tip: Alternatively, you may _symlink_ such modules to your user Lua folder.
+  Tip: Alternatively, you may _symlink_ to such modules in your user Lua folder.
 This technique works for any kind of files: e.g., you can symlink to code snippets in @{git:snippets|snippets/} to "activate" them.